si618/pi-time/readme.md

 * Provide option to connect to existing WiFi access point instead, use RPi access point as fallback.
 * Add track checkpoints and sensor types (checkpoint,start,finish,start&finish) to model.
 This would fix several issues and enable longer events for different mtb races: downhill, enduro, cross country, etc.
-* AAdd chat for riders, spectators and admin.
+* Add chat for riders, spectators and admin.
 Could be useful for event or emergency broadcast near sensors.